-Each director will evaluate the performance of the Board taking into account a set of performance criteria which includes, inter alia, the evaluation of the Board's composition and size, the Board's process, the Board's effectiveness, the provision of information to the Board, the Board's standards of conduct and financial performance indicators.
-The Board is of the view that this set of performance criteria recommended by the NC allows for appropriate comparison and addresses how the directors have enhanced long-term shareholders' value.
-The Board has met its performance objectives in respect of FY2020.
+Each director will evaluate the performance of the Board taking into account a set of performance criteria which includes, inter alia, the Board's composition and size, processes, communication, effectiveness and standards of conduct, and financial performance indicators.
+The Board is of the view that this set of performance criteria recommended by the NC allows for appropriate evaluation and addresses how the directors have enhanced long-term shareholders' value.
+The Board has met its performance objectives in respect of FY2021.